-2.15 Exceptional expense
+2.16 Exceptional expense / income

-Exceptional expense is a one off provision created against other receivable balance of the Group due to an increase in credit risk of receivable from a service provider.
+Exceptional expense is a one-off provision created against other receivable balance of the Group due to an increase in credit risk of receivable from a service provider.
 It is considered to be an unusual event as there is no history of such instance of elevated credit risk arising from other receivables.
+Subsequent recoveries against this provided balance has been recorded as an exceptional income.
 Accordingly, it has been presented separately on the face of the consolidated statement of comprehensive income.

-2.16 Revenue recognition
+2.17 Revenue recognition